Where you can find therapy services and more to foster growth, exploration and learning in the child's current stage of development.

 Try including these in your animal walks for motivation.
 When that animal is knocked down walk like it back to the start to bowl again!
 To incorporate vestibular input have the child face away from bowling bins then bend at the waist to bowl between their legs!

+This bowling set has a light up ball and makes a sound when the pins are knocked down for an added sensory component.
 To incorporate vestibular input have the child face away from bowling bins then bend at the waist to bowl between their legs!

 This Breathing Ball is a great visual cue to utilize during deep breathing as you expand the ball with a deep breathe in, and contract the ball with a deep breath out.
 It can also be used as a calming, predictable visual and tactile sensory tool.